zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-forProgramManagers.md

 Blade reveal time is the time it takes for all the parts above the fold to call ```revealContent()``` to load first level data, or to resolve ```onInputSet()``` promises, whichever is earlier.

-All context panes meet the required blade reveal time of less than 4 seconds for the 80th percentile before being enabled in PROD.
+All blades meet the required blade reveal time of less than 4 seconds for the 80th percentile before being enabled in PROD.
 Extensions should be enabled in MPAC to start tracking performance.
-Resource and Create context panes are tracked explicitly.
+Resource and Create blades are tracked explicitly.

 We require at least 100 loads of the UX (extension/blade/tiles) to get a signal.
 If you cannot generate that traffic authentically in the expected timeframe, please hold a bug bash to increase the traffic.